Best leaf blower to make light work of tidying

 • Can buy an additional vacuum bag

-• Great for medium size garden
+• Great budget choice for medium size gardens

 Cons